 Nick Milo’s approach with another acronym (again!) is intended to merge links and folders.
 It’s kind of a hybrid approach.
-But it uses Obsidian to take advantage of linking to folders.
+But it uses Obsidian in a “Zettelkasten way” to take advantage of linking to folders.

 First, comes Atlas.
 It helps you gather, develop and navigate ideas.
 It’s the bird view of all your digital information.
 It also acts as Maps to your world of knowledge.

 Cards help you build and connect your ideas